Dan Devine: Early life and military service

-Born in Augusta, Wisconsin, Devine later went to live with an aunt and uncle in Proctor, Minnesota.
-As a star at Proctor High School, Devine started at quarterback as a freshman and later became known as "The Proctor Flash," a name given to him by his friend Lute Olson.
-He also competed in three other sports during his four years at the school, and graduated in 1942.
+Born in Augusta, Wisconsin, on December 23, 1924, Devine later went to live with an aunt and uncle in Proctor, Minnesota.
+At Proctor High School, Devine started at quarterback as a freshman and later became known as "The Proctor Flash", a name given to him by his friend Lute Olson.
+Devine also competed in three other sports during his four years at the school, and graduated in 1942.

-Devine then enrolled at the Duluth State Teachers College (now the University of Minnesota Duluth), and was team captain of both the basketball and football teams, playing as a 170 lb.
-(77 kg) quarterback.
-His time at the school was interrupted after his enlistment in the Army Air Corps during World War II, where he became a B-29 flight officer.
+Devine then enrolled at the Duluth State Teachers College (now the University of Minnesota Duluth), and was team captain of both the basketball and football teams, playing as a 170 lb (77 kg) quarterback.
+His time at the school was interrupted after enlisting in the Army Air Corps during World War II, where Devine became a B-29 flight officer.
 He graduated from college in 1948 with a bachelor's degree in history.

+Coaching career

-Early years as a coach at Michigan State
+Early years as a coach and Michigan State

 Devine earned his first coaching job as head coach at East Jordan High School in Michigan, reaching his interview by a combination of bus travel and hitch-hiking.
-Following two undefeated seasons at the school, he accepted an assistant position at Michigan State University in 1950 under head coach Clarence Munn.
-For the next five seasons, he helped the Spartans achieve success, including winning a national championship in 1952.
+Following two undefeated seasons at the school, Devine accepted an assistant position at Michigan State University in 1950 under head coach Biggie Munn.
+For the next five seasons, Devine helped the Spartans achieve success, including winning a national championship in 1952.

 Arizona State

 On February 5, 1955, Devine accepted the head coaching position at Arizona State College, now Arizona State University, in Tempe, Arizona.
-Joining him as an assistant was Frank Kush, who would have even greater success at the school after Devine's departure.
+Joining him as an assistant was Frank Kush, who would have even greater success at the school after Devine left.
 During his three years with the Sun Devils, Devine compiled a record of 27–3–1 (.887), including a spotless 10–0 mark during his final campaign.
-In that last season, Devine's team led the nation in total offense and scoring, averaging just under 40 points per game in the latter category.
+Devine's team led the nation in total offense and scoring in his final season, averaging just under 40 points per game in the latter category.